Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any special rules on non-competes for particular classes of employee?

-No. However, non-compete restrictions are typically the most difficult restrictions to enforce.
+No. However, non-compete restrictions are typically the most difficult restrictions to enforce because their impact on the individual’s business activities can be the most onerous.
 It is therefore important to ensure that the restriction is limited in its scope and duration.
-It is usually difficult to enforce a non-compete clause of more than six months’ duration.

 Discipline and grievance procedures